atgenomix/connectedreads/docs/azure-batch.md

 ### Step 5.
 Upload your FASTQ to Microsoft Data Lake Storage

-Please upload your data to Microsoft Data Lake Storage and then add the information into `scripts/run_on_azure.sh`.
+Please upload your data to Microsoft Data Lake Storage.

 ### Step 6. submit job by aztk

+Please edit the folder information on `scripts/run_on_azure.sh` and then run it.

 ```
 cd scripts
 sh ./run_on_azure.sh